 Sween, Erik, “The One-Minute Question: What Is Narrative Therapy?”
 Dulwich Centre Publications, Adelaide, Australia, 1988 http://www.narrativetherapylibrary.com/media/downloadable/files/links/g/9/g982sween.pdf

-Adolescents (starting around age 15), adults, families, groups
+Adolescents (starting around age 17), young adults, adults, groups

-Anxiety, depression, ADHD, coping with academic, relationship, family or medical issues
+Anxiety, depression, ADHD, coping with stressful life events or transitions including academic, career relationship or family issues

 Get to Know: